States with Trifectas Going Into the Election

 House lawmakers in 45 states are up for election in November.
 The entire lower chamber is up for election in 44 of the state house chambers, while only 66 of 94 seats of the North Dakota House of Representatives is up for election this year.
 Forecasts provided by cnalysis.

 Democrats are likely to gain trifectas in Massachusetts and Maryland with victories in the governors’ races in those states.
 And after redistricting, Republican majorities in both legislative chambers in Michigan are vulnerable to Democratic takeovers, but a Democratic trifecta would require a victory in the governor’s race as well.

-Republicans are likely to gain a trifecta in Kansas with a victory in this year’s governor’s race.
-Republicans could also gain trifectas in Michigan, Wisconsin, Pennsylvania with gubernatorial wins and holding control of those state legislatures.
+Republicans are favored to gain a trifecta in Kansas with a victory in this year’s governor’s race.
+Republicans could also gain trifectas in Michigan, Wisconsin, and Pennsylvania with gubernatorial wins and holding control of those state legislatures.
 And if Republicans gain the governor’s mansion and flip the state house in Minnesota, they’d gain a trifecta.
-Finally, Republicans in Alaska could gain a trifecta by defeating moderate Republicans that have caucused with Democrats, or winning a greater majority outright, in the state house.
+Finally, Republicans in Alaska could gain a trifecta by defeating moderate Republicans that have caucused with Democrats or winning a greater majority outright, in the state house.

 Potential Trifecta Loses

 Democrats could lose their trifectas in Nevada and Maine by losing the governor's race in those states.
 The Democratic majority in the Nevada House is also vulnerable.
 Republicans could lose trifectas in Arizona and Georgia with losses in this year’s gubernatorial elections.
 And the Republican trifecta in New Hampshire could go down if Democrats secure a majority in the always volatile, 400-seat New Hampshire House.

 Additional Resources and Analysis